oceanprotocol/docs/contribute/README.md

 ### Report vulnerabilities

 For all the super sleuths out there, you may be able to earn a bounty for reporting vulnerabilities in sensitive parts of the code.
-Check out the page on [Immunify](https://immunefi.com/bounty/oceanprotocol/) for the latest bug bounties available.
+Check out this page on [Immunify](https://immunefi.com/bounty/oceanprotocol/) for the latest bug bounties available.
 You can also responsibly disclose flaws by emailing us at [security@oceanprotocol.com](mailto:security@oceanprotocol.com).

 <figure><img src="../.gitbook/assets/gif/matrix-code.gif" alt=""><figcaption><p>Did you find a glitch in the code matrix?</p></figcaption></figure>